pdung1989/Insign-Backend/README.md

 A first look to Insign
 <!-- Add a screenshot of a working app with some nice post display from database -->

+## Stacks, tools, libraries:
+1. Front-end: using AJAX, HTML5, CSS, responsive design
+2. Back-end:
+- Using Node.js with express library
+- Authentication using Passport library, Local Storage strategy, JWT Strategy
+- Validation using express-validator
+- Hashing password with bryptjs package and JWT_SECRET
+-
 ## Server for database, back-end and front-end:
 - Connect metropolia vpn
 - Database is running on user metropolia server, (https://users.metropolia.fi/phpMyAdmin)
 - Backend is on remote server of educloud virtual machine, (http://10.114.32.129/app/home)
 - Frontend is on remote server, (http://10.114.32.129/~dtran/Insign-Frontend/home/home.html)

-## Production server and Deployment:
+## Production server and deployment:
 - Generate a self-signed certificate for CentOS
 - Configure apache httpd proxy for https on virtual machine to run Node app - [Apach http proxy](https://github.com/ilkkamtk/wop/blob/master/week5.md)
 - Upload back-end part to the virtual server and run
 - Use Pm2 for automatic loading and running app
-- App is running on port 3000 on production server.
+- Node app is running on port 3000 of production server.
 ## Installation

 This is a project, which is uploaded in two separate GitHub repositories.
 You can find the [front-end here](https://github.com/pdung1989/Insign-Frontend) and you will also need a MySQL server in order to properly run Insign.